socomsystems/documentation/admin_manual/configuration_user/instruction_set_for_users.rst

 Add a new user
 --------------

-Create a new user on the Nextcloud server.
+Create a new user on the cyfrSpaces server.
 Authentication is done by sending a basic HTTP authentication header.

 **Syntax: ocs/v1.php/cloud/users**